From jaw-dropping stadiums to must-visit restaurants on game day, here are some of our favorite football experiences around the state.

 Georgia State Stadium

 One of the newest of the state’s college football teams, the Georgia State Panthers football team was founded in 2010.
-They played for years at the Georgia Dome before finding a permanent home at the former Turner Field stadium, now Georgia State Stadium, in 2017.
+They played for years at the Georgia Dome before finding a permanent home at the former Turner Field stadium, now Center Parc Stadium, in 2017.
 It also hosts a number of concerts throughout the year.

 Atlanta University Center

 Atlanta’s historically black colleges and universities also compete in football, with Clark Atlanta University playing at Panther Stadium, which was used during the 1996 Olympics, while rival Morehouse has B.T.
 Harvey Stadium.
 The teams’ annual match is called the “Backyard Brawl” and is a can’t-miss game.